DForshner/MachineLearningInAction.Net/README.md

 I really recommend buying his book if you are interested in machine learning but find the academic math first approach isn't working for you.
 It takes a lot of the "magic" out of machine learning and leaves you with fairly straightforward code.

-I'm hoping to stay somewhat close to the original python code but MathNet.Numerics quite the same as numpy and OxyPlot + WPF requires more boilerplate than pyplot.
+I'm hoping to stay somewhat close to the original python code but MathNet.Numerics is not quite the same as NumPy and OxyPlot + WPF requires more framework boilerplate than Pyplot.

 # Running the code